 The VOL button allows the rear passengers to adjust the headphone volume level.
+The vehicle volume can also be changed if the REAR CTRL is enabled and the rear audio mode is the same as the front.

-(SPEAKER CONTROL) button:
+∩/I (SPEAKER CONTROL) button: